brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 ### Ember Data
-In Chapters 1 and 2 we briefly discussed the [Ember.js](http://emberjs.com/) framework that Rec Room uses to help structure applications.
+In Chapters 1 and 2 we briefly discussed the [Ember.js](http://emberjs.com/) framework that Rec Room uses to help structure your application.
 One of the many gains we get from using Ember is a solid separation of concerns.
 Ember conventions make it easy to keep your model data separate from other parts of the application, allowing for greater flexibility as you iterate on your app.

 The Ember team has also introduced the [Ember Data][ember-data] library, which will help us manage data for the models in our application after they are defined.